-- 6.17.
+- 6.24.
 At Aylsham Learning Federation all staff are made aware, through training, that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Our staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - 6.18.
+Our staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - 6.25.
 We understand that where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 Therefore, through training, staff are aware of how children's experiences, can impact on their mental health, behaviour and education.
-All staff are aware that if they have a mental health concern about a child that is also a safeguarding concern, they should take immediate action by passing the information on to a Designated Safeguarding Lead. - 6.19.
-At Aylsham Learning Federation we have clear systems and processes in place for identifying possible mental health problems and work with other agencies as required to respond to these concerns.
-Designated Safeguarding Leads make reference to the 'Mental Health and Behaviour in Schools' DfE guidance for further support.
+All staff are aware that if they have a mental health concern about a child that is also a safeguarding concern, they should take immediate action by passing the information on to a Designated Safeguarding Lead. - 6.26.
+At Aylsham Learning Federation we have some named mental health leads.
+These are Kathryn Garnham, Jo Tuttle, Jamie Olney and Clare Toplis.
+There are clear systems and processes in place for identifying possible mental health problems and work with other agencies as required to respond to these concerns.
+Designated Safeguarding Leads make reference to the 'Mental Health and Behaviour in Schools' DfE quidance for further support.